jb-tester/spring-mongodb-jsonqueries/readme.md

 ## Tests for the document field referencing from the JSON queries

+The test cases for the document field references inside JSON queries - completion, navigation, find usages, rename.
+The queries syntax is not checked here.

 #####  1. Single-class documents:

 * fields without ``@Field`` annotations